-But there are more interesting possibilities like the "Around Me" function, which loads the map and allows you to explore nearby points of interest in the direction you mark.
+But there are more interesting possibilities such as the "Around Me" function.
+With this function the map will be loaded and allows you to explore nearby points of interest in the direction you mark.

 There are times when it doesn't make much sense to use this feature, like inside a city.
 It will bring up a list of points of interest that won't be much use to you when you're training (restaurants, parking lots, etc.).

 Do it at the door of your rental cabin in the middle of the mountain, and what do you get?
 A list of real points of interest for what you're going to use: peaks or interesting areas to explore.
 Select any of them and the clock will trace the path you must follow to reach it.
 Are you there?
 Then repeat it and look for your next point.
 And when you're tired, use the back to start function and retrace your steps along the same path that will mark you as a route (not with an arrow).

 Clearly the experience is not like using your Android or iPhone smartphone top of the range in terms of speed and immediacy of response.
 Don't expect to scroll on the map as if you were doing it in the Google Maps application on the phone.
 But the navigation and route possibilities are virtually limitless, far beyond what any other clock can do.

 The navigation is the same as before, as the route is drawn on the screen, but it is done on a map, so choosing the right route is much easier, especially where there is a junction with several detours.

 You can view the map at any time, whether you're on a route or just running (as long as you activate the map screen, of course).
 You can scroll up and down, left-right and change the zoom scale.